Researching heritage assets in your local area

 To find information about heritage assets in your area, try exploring the following websites:

 Dorset Explorer provides existing information on Dorset’s historic environment, including designated assets such as conservation areas and Historic Environment Record (HER) entries.

-Heritage Gateway provides further information on HERs, as well as online access to some of them.
+Heritage Gateway - quick search provides further information on HERs, as well as online access to some of them.

 National Heritage List for England provides the most up to date information on England’s designated heritage assets

 Dorset History Centre is an invaluable repository of information on the local area.
 They have a searchable online catalogue for their archived resources and can also provide information and help researching a particular area.

 Poole History online is a free online database of photographs, documents and data relating to the local history of the Borough of Poole.

 Extensive Urban Survey is a national project to survey the archaeology, topography and historic buildings of England’s historic towns and cities.

 Dorset Historic Towns Survey covers 21 towns across Dorset and includes information on their history and development as well as identifying some individual assets of heritage significance.